-The Company and KKC shared commercial responsibilities and profits in the profit-share territory until April 2023.
-Under the collaboration agreement, KKC manufactured and supplied Crysvita for commercial use in the profit-share territory and charged the Company a transfer price of 30% of net sales.
-The transfer price on these sales was 35% prior to December 31, 2022.
-The remaining profit or loss after supply costs from commercializing products in the profit-share territory was shared between the Company and KKC on a 50/50 basis until April 2023.
-In April 2023, commercialization responsibilities for Crysvita in the profit-share territory transitioned to KKC and KKC assumed responsibility for the commercialization of Crysvita in the territory at and after April 2023.
-Thereafter, the Company is entitled to receive a tiered double-digit revenue share from the mid-20% range up to a maximum rate of 30%.
+The Company and KKC share commercial responsibilities and profits in the profit-share territory until April 2023.
+Under the collaboration agreement, KKC manufactures and supplies Crysvita for commercial use in the profit-share territory and charges the Company a transfer price of 35% of net sales through December 31, 2022, and 30% thereafter.
+The remaining profit or loss after supply costs from commercializing products in the profit-share territory are shared between the Company and KKC on a 50/50 basis until April 2023.
+In April 2023, commercialization responsibilities for Crysvita in the profit-share territory will transition to KKC and KKC will be responsible for the commercialization of Crysvita in the territory at and after April 2023.
+Thereafter, the Company will be entitled to receive a tiered double-digit revenue share from the mid-20% range up to a maximum rate of 30%.

 In September 2022, the Company entered into an amendment to the collaboration agreement which clarified the scope of increased participation by KKC in support of the Company's commercial activities prior to April 2023 and granted the Company the right to continue to support KKC in commercial field activities in the U.S. through April 2024, subject to the limitations and conditions set forth in the amendment.
-As a result, the Company will continue to support commercial field and marketing efforts through a cost share arrangement through April 2024, subject to the limits and conditions set forth in the amendment.
-After April 2024, the Company's rights to promote Crysvita in the U.S. will be limited to medical geneticists and the Company will solely bear its expenses for the promotion of Crysvita in the profit-share territory.
+As a result, KKC will continue to support the Company's commercial field and marketing efforts through a cost share arrangement through April 2024, subject to the limits and conditions set forth in the amendment.
+After April 2024, the Company's rights to promote Crysvita in the U.S. will be limited to medical geneticists and the Company will solely bear the cost of its own expenses related to the promotion of Crysvita in the profit-share territory.

 As KKC is the principal in the sale transaction with the customer, the Company recognizes a pro-rata share of collaboration revenue, net of transfer pricing, in the period the sale occurs.
-The Company concluded that its portion of KKC's sales in the profit-share territory prior to April 2023 was analogous to a royalty and therefore recorded its share as collaboration revenue, similar to a royalty.
-Starting in April 2023, the Company began to record the royalty revenue as the underlying sales occur.
+The Company concluded that its portion of KKC's sales in the profit-share territory is analogous to a royalty and therefore recorded its share as collaboration revenue, similar to a royalty.

 In July 2022, the Company sold to OMERS its right to receive 30% of the future royalty payments due to the Company based on net sales of Crysvita in the U.S. and Canada, subject to a cap, beginning in April 2023, as further described in Note 8.
-The Company records this revenue as royalty revenue.